janfilips/blockchain-documentation-project/README.md

 ### Setting up Flask

-Our server will form a single node in our
+Our server will form a single node in our Blockchain

-# Step 3: Interacting with our blockchain
+# Step 3: Interacting with our Blockchain

 xxx